 Reduce financial insecurity for workers in low-wage jobs

-The next phase of automation could well ensure that more workers wind up stuck in jobs that are not only low-paying but shaky given the nature of many of the most durable low-end service jobs.
+The next phase of automation could well ensure that more workers wind up stuck in jobs that are not only low paying but also shaky given the nature of many of the most durable low-end service jobs.
 Frequently these positions lack access to basic benefits such as retirement contributions, health insurance, or paid leave.
 Likewise, millions of workers will continue to find themselves exposed to the insecurity associated with volatile pay, given the reality of profit-maximizing digital scheduling platforms, seasonal demand, or other factors.
 All of which argues for a stronger, more portable safety net as the AI era progresses.
 Several initiatives are critical.